jakecoffman/camweb/README.md

 # camweb

-Connect to RTSP webcams from your browser!
+Connect to RTSP cameras from your browser!

 Great for security or baby monitors.